LevelInteractive/google-tag-manager-mcp-server/INSTALLATION.md

     sudo systemctl status gtm-mcp.service
     ```

-## Controlling the Port
+## Controlling the Port and SSE Path

-The application port can be controlled via the `PORT` environment variable.
-When using the systemd service, you can set this variable in an environment file.
+The application port and SSE base path can be controlled via environment variables.
+When using the systemd service, you can set these variables in an environment file.

 1. Create a file at `/etc/default/gtm-mcp`: